 The vaccine depends on the immune system’s production of antibodies.
-In essence, vaccines are inactive viruses that help the body create antibodies that fight off the actual virus if you are exposed to it in the future.
+In essence, vaccines are inactive viruses or proteins that help the body create antibodies that fight off the actual virus if you are exposed to it in the future.

-Getting vaccinated against the flu can help ensure optimal health and immunity.
+The flu vaccine promotes optimal health and immunity.

 As with any infectious diseases, it’s important to remember that prevention is better than cure.
 And taking even the simplest, necessary precautions can help boost and ensure lung health.